David Icke: Early life and education

 The middle son of three boys, Icke was born in Leicester General Hospital to Beric Vaughan Icke and Barbara J. Cooke, who were married in Leicester in 1951.
 Beric Icke served in the Royal Air Force as a medical orderly during World War II, and after the war became a clerk in the Gents clock factory.
 The family lived in a terraced house on Lead Street in the centre of Leicester, an area that was demolished in the mid-1950s as part of the city's slum clearance.

-When David Icke was three, around 1955, they moved to the Goodwood estate, one of the council estates the post-war Labour government built.
+When David Icke was aged three, around 1955, they moved to the Goodwood estate, one of the council estates the post-war Labour government built.
 "To say we were skint", he wrote in 1993, "is like saying it is a little chilly at the North Pole."
 He recalls having to hide under a window or chair when the councilman came for the rent; after knocking, the rent man would walk around the house peering through windows.
 His mother never explained that it was about the rent; she just told Icke to hide.
 He wrote in 2003 that he still gets a fright when someone knocks on the door.
 He attended Whitehall Infant School, and then Whitehall Junior School.

 Icke has said he made no effort at school, but when he was nine he was chosen for the junior school's third-year football team.
 He writes that this was the first time he had succeeded at anything, and he came to see football as his way out of poverty.
 He played in goal, which he wrote suited the loner in him and gave him a sense of living on the edge between hero and villain.

 After failing his 11-plus exam in 1963, he was sent to the city's Crown Hills Secondary Modern (rather than the local grammar school), where he was given a trial for the Leicester Boys Under-14 team.